Sweet flag

 Other reported effects include excessive sweating, drowsiness, and irregular heartbeat.
 Some users experience light sensitivity or temporary vision changes.
 Mental effects like confusion, restlessness, or mood swings have been documented as well.

-β-asarone concentration varies between sweet flag varieties.
-Asian types typically contain higher levels than European ones, making dosage unpredictable.
+β-asarone concentration varies significantly between sweet flag varieties.
+Asian varieties typically contain higher levels than North American or European types.
+This makes dosage unpredictable and increases the importance of knowing your source.

 Legal Status

-Sweet flag’s legal status varies significantly by region and intended use.
-In the United States, the FDA prohibits Acorus calamus preparations containing high levels of beta-asarone in food products and dietary supplements.
-This ban exists because toxicology studies have linked beta-asarone compounds to potential carcinogenic effects.
+Sweet flag’s legal status varies by region and intended use.
+In the United States, the FDA prohibits preparations containing high levels of beta-asarone in food products and dietary supplements.
+This restriction stems from toxicology studies linking beta-asarone to potential carcinogenic effects.1

 • Plant variety matters — North American varieties typically contain lower asarone levels than Asian varieties